Schrausser/ConsoleApp_DistributionFunctions/README.md

 # Distribution Functions
-Console applicationes for distribution functions implemented in FunktionWin (see Schrausser, 2011, 2023a, res.).
+Console applicationes for distribution functions implemented in `FunktionWin` (see Schrausser, 2011, 2023a, res.).
 Theta applications
-generating distributions and estimators for several parameters q within different designs via bootstrap method.
-Implemented in ThetaWin (see Schrausser, 2009, 2023b, res.).
+generating distributions and estimators for several parameters $\theta$ within different designs via bootstrap method.
+Implemented in `ThetaWin` (see Schrausser, 2009, 2023b, res.).

 ## Binomial